Welcome to Harvest Bible Chapel Barrie

 What To Expect

 Our service begins with worship, led by a band.
 Most people stand during this time, however, there is complete freedom to be seated if you prefer.
-The words of all of the songs are projected onto a screen, our hope is that you’ll hear songs you know or can relate to, even if you haven’t been to church before.
+The words of all of the songs are projected onto a screen.
+Our hope is that you’ll hear songs you know or can relate to, even if you haven’t been to church before.

 Like most churches we take an offering in our service.
 If you are a guest, please do not feel obligated to participate, as this is intended for those who consider Harvest their church home.

 As our guest, we only ask that you take a few moments to complete our Connect Card which is found at the end of each row.
 The Connect Card is where you can request information, ask for prayer, let us know your thoughts, or just indicate your presence with us.
-In any case, our church leaders pray for each of the prayer request every week.
+In any case, our church leaders pray for each of the prayer requests every week.

 You won’t be asked to stand or raise your hand (or anything else embarrassing) just because you’re new.
 Nor will you have to recite anything or kneel at certain times during the service.